rosscg/crisis-data/README.md

   Stop streams, wait for remaining tasks to resolve (could take some time).
 If there is a queue of tasks, the stream may continue to run until it's termination is processed.
   Run trim_spam_accounts.
   Run save_user_timelines.
   Run update_relationship_data after a suitable time period (slow process due to rate limits).
+This currently only supports running once.
+Running again will damage the data.
   Optional: Add codes and code Tweets.
 Database supports up to 9 coders (though UI only supports 2).
 See section below.
   Export to suitable format for analysis (to be implemented).